You're Invited!

 Ingredients

-• 2 ½ pounds fresh tomatoes mix of heirlooms, cherry, vine and plum tomatoes
+• 2 ½ pounds fresh tomatoes a mix of regular garden tomatoes, heirlooms, cherry, and plum varieties is good

 • 6 cloves garlic peeled